- 313 views

-Situated to the west of Buenos Aires, en-route to the Chilean Capital city of Santiago, Mendoza is Argentina’s wine country.
+Situated to the west of Buenos Aires, en-route to the Chilean capital of Santiago, Mendoza is Argentina’s wine country.
 A lively city situated to the east of Mount Aconcagua, the highest peak in the Andes mountain range, Mendoza produces nearly two-thirds of all Argentinian wine.
 A tour of the Mendoza wine region should be on every wine connoisseur’s bucket list.

 Blessed with long hours of sunshine, Mendoza’s semi-arid, desert plains receive water from alpine snow melt.
 That, combined with high altitude, makes the area perfect for growing grapes for malbec, a tannic wine with intense colour and Argentina’s favorite.
 Cool evening temperatures mean that fruit ripens slower, adding to the flavour and texture of the wine.